bogdanoancea/finitization/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of finitization is to ...
+The goal of this package is to implement the concept of probability distribution finitization.

 ## Installation